wso2/docs-mi/en/docs/learn/examples/routing-examples/routing-based-on-headers.md

-# How to route requests based on Message Headers
+# How to Route Requests Based on Message Headers

 This example scenario uses an inventory of stocks as the back-end service.
 A proxy service is configured in the Micro Integrator to use separate mediation sequences for processing request messages with different **message headers**.